semgrep/semgrep-docs/docs/getting-started/cli.md

 ### Scan using OSS-only analysis (single-function)

-To scan your project using exclusively open-source Semgrep, even though you have proprietary cross-file analysis enabled in Semgrep AppSec Platform:
+To scan your project using exclusively open source Semgrep, even though you have proprietary cross-file analysis enabled in Semgrep AppSec Platform:

 ```console
 semgrep ci --oss-only
 ```

 :::info
-See [Semgrep Pro versus Semgrep OSS](/semgrep-pro-vs-oss) for information on the differences between Semgrep's proprietary and open-source analyses.
+See [Semgrep Pro versus Semgrep OSS](/semgrep-pro-vs-oss) for information on the differences between Semgrep's proprietary and open source analyses.
 :::

 ## Scan using specific Semgrep Products